 “Design a workout that prepares an athlete to play a sport, not a workout that mimics one of the strength sports (bodybuilding, powerlifting, Olympic lifting).” – Michael Boyle, Strength and Conditioning and Strength Training Consultant

-3. Train in All 3 Planes of Motion
+3. Use Functional Movements in All 3 Planes of Motion

 These are sagittal, frontal, and transverse planes of motion of the human body.
-You may exercise in all three planes of motion to work every muscle in your body and enhance overall mobility.
+You may exercise in all three planes of motion to work every muscle in your body and enhance overall mobility and everyday life functional movements.
 As it keeps the body supple and well-balanced, it also aids in lowering the chance of injury .

 The sagittal plane, which separates the body into its right and left halves, controls forward and backward motion.
 Squats, lunges, deadlifts, and biceps curls are a few exercises that engage the sagittal plane.